Youth Orchestras of San Antonio: 1974–1983

-1984-1994
+1984–1994

 The decade from 1984 to 1994 saw steady growth in both student membership and services provided by YOSA.
 A strong coaching staff was added to the program, enhancing the quality of the students' musicianship.
 A landmark event in YOSA history came in 1985 with the addition of a tour of Eastern Europe with performances in Poland Romania, Hungary, and Austria.
 YOSA experienced firsthand the deprivations of Communist control, and the enthusiastic support of full concert halls.
 They were emotionally overcome at a visit to Auschwitz, and tasted acid rain in the air of Krakow.
-The tour was sponsored by the City of San Antonio Parks and Recreation Dept. and KMOL & KENS-TV, local television stationS, and made under the auspices of the Friendship Ambassadors Foundation (a non-profit organization specializing in cultural and educational exchanges).
+The tour was sponsored by the City of San Antonio Parks and Recreation Department and KMOL and KENS TV, local television stations, and made under the auspices of the Friendship Ambassadors Foundation, a non-profit organization specializing in cultural and educational exchanges.
 Publicity about the tour resulted in another sharp increase in YOSA membership.

-As a result of the fundraising efforts for the international tour, the parents’ support group was formalized to the Parents’ Auxiliary Organization and continues to be the main vehicle for raising money for student’s individual tour accounts.
+As a result of the fundraising efforts for the international tour, the parents’ support group was formalized to the Parents’ Auxiliary Organization and continues to be the main vehicle for raising money for students' individual tour accounts.
 To date, most of the money raised by the Parents' Auxiliary Organization continues to be used to support touring fees on behalf of the student musicians.

 Performances

 Local YOSA performances have included community events, including the City of San Antonio’s Christmas tree-lighting ceremonies and the opening concert of the Founders’ Day celebration.
 Regional exchanges and tours to cities such as Fort Worth, Houston and Corpus Christi have been included in season schedules.
 The Summer String Camp has been conducted by YOSA annually since 1986 and now includes classes in theory, composition, and conducting.
-In the 2005-2006 Season, the YOSA Philharmonic orchestra launched their Gold Series with international guest artists accompanying their top orchestra.
+In the 2005–2006 season, the YOSA Philharmonic orchestra launched their Gold Series with international guest artists accompanying their top orchestra.

 Great Tour of China 2010

-In 2010, along with conductor Troy Peters, YOSA took its first tour to China.
-This is YOSA's eighth international tour.
-They toured five cities in fourteen days, with four performances.
-Their first performance was in Beijing at the National Centre for the Performing Arts.
-Their second performance was an outdoor concert at the Shanghai World Expo.
-Their third concert took place in Hangzhou, at the Zhejiang Provincial Concert Hall.
-Their fourth and final concert was in Hong Kong, a side-by-side concert with the Hong Kong Youth Symphony Orchestra (HKYSO) at the Kwai Tsing Theater.
+In 2010, YOSA, under the leadership of conductor Troy Peters, made its first tour of China.
+It was YOSA's eighth international tour.
+The orchestra toured five cities in fourteen days, with four performances.
+The first performance was in Beijing, at the National Centre for the Performing Arts.
+The second performance was an outdoor concert at the Shanghai World Expo.
+The third concert took place in Hangzhou, at the Zhejiang Provincial Concert Hall.
+The fourth and final concert was in Hong Kong, a side-by-side concert with the Hong Kong Youth Symphony Orchestra (HKYSO) at the Kwai Tsing Theater.
 In addition to these four cities, the YOSA group also made stops in Wuzhen and Shenzhen.
 The tour orchestra consisted of young musicians ages 12–19 from both the YOSA Symphony Orchestra and the YOSA Philharmonic Orchestra.